Last Revised: March 07, 2022

 Any individual planning to transfer materials should work with the University to check the regulations

-and, if necessary, apply for the appropriate license.
+and, if necessary, apply for the appropriate license

 Customs Brokers/Freight forwarders